loopfagundes/loopfagundes/README.md

 I have experience in manual testing, including creating scenarios and test cases.
 Furthermore, I have skills in automated testing, using the Selenium framework with Java and Rest Assured for API testing.

+I like facing new challenges and working as a team to achieve goals.
+I am interested in exploring new technologies and tools related to the QA area, always seeking to evolve and improve my skills.

 **My hobbies:** I like playing games on PC, especially Hack and Slash, RPG, Action-Adventure, Soulslike, and FPS games.
 I also love reading manga and comic books, as well as watching anime and movies.
 Star Wars and The Matrix marked my childhood.
 My all-time favorite game is the Resident Evil trilogy on PS1.

 **Fun fact:** My favorite operating system is Windows 98 Second Edition because it was the first one I ever used.
 I got my first computer, a Compaq Presario 7476, when I was 11 years old.